afsc-assessments/ebswp_2023/doc/EBSpollock.md

 due to temperature regimes and the relative population age structure.
-The annual proportion of catch within the SCA varies and has ranged from an annual low of 11% in 2010 to high of 60% in 1998--the 2019 annual value was 58% but and quite high again in the A-season (68\%; Table \ref{tab:catch_sca}).
+The annual proportion of catch within the SCA varies and has ranged from an annual low of 11% in 2010 to high of 60% in 1998--the 2019 annual value was 58% but and quite high again in the A-season (68\%; Ianelli et al. 2020).
 The higher values in recent years  were likely due to good fishing conditions close to the main port.
+Note that the conversion of many catcher-vessels to shore-based biological sampling with at-sea operations monitored electronically, catch reporting to specific areas will be possible when the position information is fully operational and offloads can be easily linked to haul records.
+Initial investigations on configuring these data for this purpose were promising and should be possible retroactively when the routines for the new database are developed further.

 The AFA reduced the capacity of the catcher/processor fleet and permitted the formation of cooperatives in each industry sector by the year 2000.
 Because of